 Many companies make the mistake of only searching for new employees when they have an immediate need to fill a position.
 However, top CEOs agree that finding new talent is crucial to their company's success and make it a priority.

 To ensure a consistent pipeline of potential hires, the search for new talent should be an ongoing process, not just a reaction to an immediate need.
+This approach is particularly beneficial when focusing on diversity hiring, as it allows companies to build a varied and inclusive pool of candidates over time.

 It's important to explore various resources to locate your ideal candidates, such as LinkedIn, specialized conferences, and other communities where like-minded individuals gather.